5. Managing your releases

 - 8. Sharing your plans

-Depending on how your organization is structured, the content on this page is meant for Portfolio for Jira admins and plan owners.
+Depending on how your organization is structured, the content on this page is meant for Portfolio for Jira administrators or plan owners.

-The guide discusses the typical end-to-end path that users and administrators may find themselves taking part in when using features of Portfolio for Jira.
-You'll also find high-level content on concepts, as well as some recommendations and optional steps you can consider, as you flesh out your plans.
+The guide discusses the typical end-to-end path that users and administrators may find themselves taking part in when using Portfolio for Jira.
+You'll also find high-level content on concepts, as well as some recommendations and optional steps you can consider, as you flesh out your plan.

 Portfolio for Jira dynamically loads your Jira issues into your plan, and suggests releases you can work with.
 The data in your plan is always up-to-date, and lets you track the progress of your releases, as well as determine if these releases will be completed on time.
 You can also group project-specific releases into cross-project releases, which easily gives you a higher level view of your goals.